2026 March Madness bracket: Sweet 16 picks, NCAA Tournament predictions by elite college basketball expert

 SportsLine expert Thomas Casale is 89-53 (+2968) on his college basketball picks and has locked in his Sweet 16 bracket predictions for 2026 March Madness

-The 2026 Sweet 16 bracket consists of 12 teams we expected to see, per their seedings, as well as four outliers.
-Each March Madness region contains three of the top four seeds, along with a lower seed which pulled off an upset or two to reach this round of the 2026 NCAA Tournament.
-No. 5 St. John's, No. 6 Tennessee, No. 9 Iowa and No. 11 Texas are still dancing in March, and none of the four programs have ever won a national championship before.
-That could provide some extra motivation as they look to survive and advance the second weekend of March Madness 2026.
+The 2026 Sweet 16 bracket is now set, and there's a decent amount of chalk with seven out of eight top-two seeds advancing.
+No. 1 Florida, which fell to Iowa in the second round, is the one exception.
+No. 3 seeds, however, did not fare as well with a couple of SEC teams disrupting 2026 NCAA Tournament brackets.
+No. 6 Tennessee knocked off No. 3 Virginia to advance to its fourth straight Sweet 16.
+No. 11 Texas, meanwhile, took out No. 3 Gonzaga as the Longhorns became the sixth program to go from the First Four to at least the Sweet 16.

-Meanwhile, three top seeds remain in Duke, Arizona and Michigan.
-They avoided the upset that No. 1 Florida could not, but there are still numerous roadblocks in their way before a potential Final Four.
-Going with chalk is popular with March Madness predictions, and it will be interesting to see what trends emerge in the Sweet 16.
+What March Madness upsets could be in store on the second weekend, and which top seeds have the best chance to make it to Indianapolis for the Final Four?
 Before locking in any NCAA Tournament picks or filling out your March Madness bracket 2026, be sure to see the 2026 Sweet 16 picks from top expert Thomas Casale.

 A frequent guest on national radio and TV shows to discuss college sports, Casale started playing football sheets at 8 years old when his dad was the local bookie.
 He's been betting -- and winning -- for more than 30 years.
 Tom sets his own lines for each game, then looks at the metrics to see where he can find an edge in the number.
 Over the past three college basketball seasons, Tom is 402-247 (62%) -- all publicly documented.
 He joined SportsLine in early 2024 and has gone 89-53 in college basketball.